-This profile is intended to provide CUPE members with basic information about the sector they work in from a national perspective.
+This profile provides CUPE members with information about the sector they work in from a national perspective.

-CUPE is a major union in universities, representing approximately 25 per cent of all non-faculty employees.
-CUPE has far fewer members in colleges, but has a significant number of college members in BC and Quebec.
+Before COVID-19 struck, more than 430,000 people worked at universities, colleges, vocational and trade institutions in Canada.
+CUPE is a major union in universities, representing non-faculty employees.
+CUPE has far fewer members in colleges, but we have a significant number of college members in BC and Quebec.

 Outsourcing and privatization

 Privatizing or contracting out services is another favourite tactic of administrators.
 The majority of Canadian post-secondary institutions engage in contracting out.
 At some institutions, entire sectors such as food service and custodial services have been contracted out to companies that pay workers very low wages and fail to provide good benefits and pensions.

 Our report, Who Pays?
 The cost of contracting out at Canadian post-secondary institutions, notes that 83.7 per cent of post-secondary institutions have contracted out some or all food services, while 61 per cent have contracted out some or all custodial services.
 Half have contracted out both food and custodial services.
 Contracting out has a detrimental impact on workers.
 The report found that contracting out takes more than $1,000 a month out of workers’ pockets, in addition to costing them pensions, sick days, and other benefits.

 The extent of privatization includes student instruction.
 At several universities, private, for-profit colleges offer courses that can be used toward public university degrees.
 A number of for-profit, private colleges have also signed deals that allow them to offer students a diploma from a publicly-funded college when they complete their studies.